timeteam/timeteam.github.io/_posts/Non_fiction/2019-03-28-the-beginnings-of-philosophy.md

 | 403       | democracy restored in Athens              |     |
 | 399       | death of Socrates              |    |

 But Anaximander emerges as the figure who had the earliest impact and about who we have best knowledge, although almost nothing first-hand.
-Nevertheless, his originality and independence stands out not just because the work of others has gone missing.
+Nevertheless, his originality and independence stands out not just because the work of others has mostly been lost.
 So has that of Anaximander.
-This treatment has all the elements of the summary by [Carlo Rovelli](http://timeteam.github.io/mathematics%20and%20physics/history%20and%20pre-history/2017/08/26/anaximander.html).
+Maria Sassi's thorough and fascinating treatment has all the elements of the summary by [Carlo Rovelli](http://timeteam.github.io/mathematics%20and%20physics/history%20and%20pre-history/2017/08/26/anaximander.html).
 First to conceive of a world without gods.
 Thought it natural to question earlier thinkers.
 Probably the first to choose to write prose rather than verse.

+Much of the final part of the book seems to be about philosophy and religion - not of so much interest right now.
+I skipped through that.

 The index is hopelessly inadequate: omits, eg, Miletus, Thales, Zeno and no doubt dozens of other people and places.